quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Slow Start

 The congestion controller is in slow start any time the congestion window is below the slow start threshold.
-The congestion controller begins in slow start.
+The congestion controller begins in slow start because the slow start threshold is initialized to an infinite value.

 While the congestion controller is in slow start, the congestion window increases by the number of bytes acknowledged when each acknowledgment is